Henry B. Mattingly: Orchard Knob

 On November 23, Mattingly and the 10th Kentucky saw columns of Cleburne's and Buckner's men marching away from Missionary Ridge and also heard claims from Confederate deserters that the entire army was going to retreat.
-Grant was afraid that Bragg would escape his grasp and that a reinforced Longstreet would become a viable threat to Burnside and Unionist East Tennessee, so hedecided to disrupt the movement.
+Grant was afraid that Bragg would escape his grasp and that a reinforced Longstreet would become a viable threat to Burnside and Unionist East Tennessee, so he decided to disrupt the movement.
 He ordered Thomas to distract Bragg.
 Thomas sent Wood's3rd Division of Granger's IV Corps to advance in a reconnaissance in force, instructing him to avoid an engagement with the enemy and return to his fortifications when the strength of the Confederate line was revealed.
 Mattingly and the rest of Palmer's XIV Corps saw Wood's men assemble outside of their entrenchments.
 Their objective, approximately 2,000 yards to the east, was a small knoll 100 feet high known as Orchard Knob (also known as Indian Hill).
 Sheridan's 2nd Division lined up similarly to protect Wood's right flank, and Howard's XI Corps extended the line to the left, presenting over 20,000 soldiers arrayed in almost parade-ground alignment.

 At 13:30, 14,000 Union soldiers moved forward at the double quick, sweeping across the plain, stunning the 600 Confederate defenders, who were able to fire only a single volley before they were overrun.
 Casualties were relatively small on both sides.
 Grant and Thomas decided to order the men to hold their position and entrench, rather than following the original orders to withdraw.
 Orchard Knob became Grant's and Thomas's headquarters for the remainder of the battles.
 Men of the Army of the Cumberland were elated at the success of their men.